 Vulnerability scanning is one part of a larger security foundation that can only be built by putting the right people, processes, and technology in place.
 That means you can’t rely on automated approaches alone.

-Arctic Wolf’s Concierge Security™ Team provides a quantified, real-time understanding of your cyber risks so you can take prioritized action to improve your cyber risk posture.
-Arctic Wolf™ Managed Risk complements Arctic Wolf™ Managed Detection and Response, part of the most comprehensive security operations center (SOC)-as-a-service in the industry.
+Arctic Wolf’s Concierge Security® Team provides a quantified, real-time understanding of your cyber risks so you can take prioritized action to improve your cyber risk posture.
+Arctic Wolf® Managed Risk complements Arctic Wolf® Managed Detection and Response, part of the most comprehensive security operations center (SOC)-as-a-service in the industry.

-You can use Arctic Wolf™ Managed Risk services to help you:
+You can use the Arctic Wolf® Managed Risk proactive service delivery model to:

-- Keep up to speed with a dashboard that tells your cyber risk story in a single pane
+- Get up to speed with a dashboard that tells your cyber risk story in a single pane